 Top Reasons to Enter MBA Case Competitions

-As an MBA student, it’s important to add as much specialization to your resume as possible, and case competitions are one of the best ways to do this.
+As an MBA student, it’s important to add as much experience and specialization to your resume as possible, and case competitions are one of the best ways to do this.

 Top reasons to enter MBA Case Competitions:

 - Show focus and specialization on your resume

 - Demonstrate commitment to extra-curricular activities

 - Win cash prizes

 - Travel to a new city (some competitions)

 CFI Financial Modeling Case Competition

 CFI’s financial modeling competition is open to MBA students around the world who want to compete to be the best at building a financial model to value a company.
 By using a Private Equity case study, the competition gives contestants a Confidential Information Memorandum (CIM) that they will use to analyze a company’s financial information and build a forecast about how it will perform in the future.
 That model will then form the basis for whether or not they recommend investing in the company, and if so, at what price.